rotators/Fo1in2/Tools/ModdersPack/scripting/sfall function notes.md

 The `list_xxx` functions can be used to loop over all items on a map. `list_begin` takes an argument telling sfall what you want to list (defined in **sfall.h**).
 It returns a list pointer, which you iterate through with `list_next`.
 Finally, when you've finished with the list use `list_end` on it.
 Not calling `list_end` will result in a memory leak.
 Alternatively, use `list_as_array` to get the whole list at once as a temp array variable, which can be looped over using `len_array` and which you don't need to remember to free afterwards.

 The `play_sfall_sound` and `stop_sfall_sound` are used to play **mp3/wav/wma** files.
 The path given is relative to the Fallout folder.
 Specify mode as 1 to loop the file continuously, 2 to replace the current background game music with playing the specified file in loop mode, or 0 to play the file once.
 If you don't wish to loop, `play_sfall_sound` returns 0.
 If you do loop, it returns an ID which can be passed back to `stop_sfall_sound` when you want to stop the effect.
 All sounds effects will be stopped on game reload, looping or not.
 These functions do not require **AllowDShowSound** to be set to 1 in **ddraw.ini**.
 Starting from sfall 4.2.8/3.8.28, you can pass a value in the **mode** argument for a reduced sound volume.
-To set the volume, You need to convert the number to hexadecimal and use the argument format `0xZZZZ000Y`, where `ZZZZ` is the volume reduction value in range from 0 to 32767 (the value 32767 is muted), and `Y` is the playback mode.
+To set the volume, you need to convert the number to hexadecimal and use the argument format `0xZZZZ000Y`, where `ZZZZ` is the volume reduction value in range from 0 to 32767 (the value 32767 is muted), and `Y` is the playback mode.

 Arrays are created and manipulated with the `xxx_array` functions.
 An array must first be created with `create_array` or `temp_array`, specifying how many data elements the array can hold.
 You can store any of ints, floats and strings in an array, and can mix all 3 in a single array.
 The ID returned by `create_array` or `temp_array` can then be used with the other array functions.
 Arrays are shared between all scripts. (i.e. you can call `create_array` from one script, and then use the returned ID from another script.)
 They are also saved across savegames.
 Arrays created with `temp_array` will be automatically freed at the end of the frame.
 These functions are safe, in that supplying a bad ID or trying to access out of range elements will not crash the script. `create_array` is the only function that returns a permanent array, all other functions which return arrays (`string_split`, `list_as_array`, etc,) all return temp arrays.
 You can use `fix_array` to make a temp array permanent.\
 __NOTE:__ refer to **arrays.md** for detailed description of the array behavior and function usage.